saquibjawedbit/Deep-Research-Agent/crew_ai/KNOWLEDGE_SYSTEM.md

 | Query | Natural language | Cypher/SPARQL |

 For most research use cases, **vector-based RAG is sufficient and easier to maintain**.

-## Summary

-✅ Knowledge management is now active
-✅ Context persists across sessions
-✅ Agents can learn from past research
-✅ Domain knowledge can be added manually
-✅ All automatic - no code changes needed

-Your Deep Research Agent now has a memory! 🧠